tokenguardio/dashboard-creator-server/README.md

 There are few rules that you have to obey to enjoy NET.ts fully.

-1. Enviromment variables - define your envs in `.env.local` file and provide validation rules for them inside `@config/config.ts` file.
+1. Enviromment variables - define your envs in `.localhost.env` file and provide validation rules for them inside `@config/config.ts` file.
 2. Structure your solution by components.
 There is an example [user](https://github.com/przemek-nowicki/node-express-template.ts/tree/master/src/components/user) CRUD component that shows how you may build logic for your own componnents.
 3. Define your routung inside `api.ts` fiile.
 4. Describe your newly created API inside `swagger.json` file